Automotive (Automotive and Suppliers)

 Honda Motors is engaged in sustainability activity.
 They are dedicated to incorporating sustainability throughout their business.

-Honda has clear sustainability initiatives and strategies to reduce their environmental impact and carbon footprint.
+Honda has clear sustainability initiatives and strategies to reduce its environmental impact and carbon footprint.
 They are transparent in providing their targets and reporting on their progress.
 They have clear goals and plans towards becoming more environmentally friendly even in a field that’s difficult to become sustainable.
 Honda is also very passionate about their impact on their community and their work ethics and diversity in the workplace.

 Honda holds several awards and listings.
 In addition, they have received several industry certificates such as the EPA certification, CARB certification ad the L-boshi certification.
-Honda is semi compliant with the UN Sustainable Development Goals.
+Honda is semi-compliant with the UN Sustainable Development Goals.